luolai123/abc/README.md

 ## Features
 - One-stage planner that scores and refines motion primitives for high-speed flight.
 - CUDA-accelerated simulator for large-scale data generation and testing.
-- RGB obstacle segmentation pipeline: depth-threshold label generation, training script, and ROS integration for selecting safe regions.
+- Monocular RGB obstacle segmentation pipeline: label generation, training script, and ROS integration for selecting safe regions.
 - TensorRT export for real-time deployment on NVIDIA Jetson.

 ## Requirements